willstepp/writings/hunger/hunger.md

 He grew very hungry.
 Combined with the weariness of the plodding through endless miles of snow overcame him sometimes.
 There were days when he could not get the energy to make any progress at all.
 His bones and joints ached.
 His muscles cramped.

 In those times it was the vision he had of the village in springtime and of his father that night in the hut and of the words he spoke to him alone that afterwards Mika had so taken to heart.
 Those memories gave him the strength to walk again for one more day.
 And when he was on the path he found it best to focus on the path itself and not to think about anything else.
 But to place one foot in front of the other.
 Only that action itself.
 Anything else would be a distraction to him.
 Anything else could take him off the path.
 He must not allow that.
 Sometimes he could not help it and his mind would drift.
 Sometimes his mind would drift and he imagined he could see himself as if from above.
-From a great height he imagined he could see himself walking.
-The boy with the bucket, alone and walking.
+From a great height he imagined he could see himself walking, a boy with a bucket, alone and walking.
 Ever walking.

 ~

+It was morning in the village.
+The snows had blanketed the burned grass and the rubble from the destruction and lay in drifts against the sides of the homes.
+The winter sun was over the tops of the trees and was beginning to melt the top layer.
+All the people were inside their homes.
+They were weak because they had not eaten for weeks now but they had also lost hope.

+Then a voice came.
+It echoed through the village and the people inside heard it vaguely at first, small but excited.
+They listened close and soon made out what the voice was shouting.

+Come and see!
+He has returned!
+Come everyone and see!

+Ama heard the voice enter the house where she lay on the bed next to her kin.
+She sat up and listened and then went to the door and opened the deerskin cover.
+Sunlight came in.
+It shone inside and woke everyone else.
+They rubbed their eyes and sat up.
+The voice continued to shout.

+The excited voice made them excited too and they put on their skins and looked at one another with confused expressions.
+Ama walked outside and she saw several families outside.
+They looked at one another.
+Some of them were heading in the direction of the shouting.
+Then others came out of their homes and followed.

+It came from the ceremonial grounds in the middle of the village and by the time that Ama and the others arrived from their homes they could see that the entire village, all that were still alive, had gathered there.
+Everyone was gathered.

+The boy who shouted was still shouting.
+It was the lookout Gawoni.
+He cupped his hands around his mouth and let out another shout.
+There were tears on his cheeks.

+He has returned!
+Come everyone and see!

+The crowds murmured and pointed.
+Ama went through them.
+She led her family through the crowds who had gathered.
+She saw Yaholo kneeling in prayer.
+She saw the old chief of peace, Kulsathee on his knees also.
+And Tye the warrior.
+There were tears in all their eyes.
+And people walking to the middle of the grounds, to the tree.

+And there at the base of the tree she saw her son.
+She saw Mika collapsed against the tree.
+The bucket was beside him.
+She ran to him and embraced the body of her son, because there was no more life in it.
+She wept and held him in her arms.

+My son, my Mika.

+It was only later that she realized that the tears of the others were not tears of sorrow like hers.
+They were tears of joy and their voices had a sound of hope in them.
+Her eyes lifted and  she saw the trunk.
+She saw it was no longer charred.
+The tree had life in it.
+It lived again.
+The bark healthy and rich in color.
+She gazed up and saw those branches, which had always been barren in the past, were now full of leaves like they are in springtime, full and bright green they were.
+Delicate and fluttering in the winter air.
+Yet it was the fruit that at last turned Ama’s tears of sorrow into joy.

+The large, round yellow fruit, bursting from its flowers on the ends of the limbs.
+There were multitudes of them on every branch all the way to the top of the tree.
+Some had fallen loose onto the ground and cracked open, spilling the deep red and orange flesh onto the ground.
+Underneath the canopy of the great tree the snow had melted and exposed the earth and although she wasn’t sure how it could be so, it was also warm there.

+The people of the village had brought baskets.
+They collected the fallen fruit and marveled when they saw the empty stem on the branch immediately blossom in its place.

+How strange it is, said a young girl to her mother, How strange in winter for the fruit to grow.

+Ama saw the looks on their faces.
+They were in disbelief.
+They ate the fruit and the looks on their faces was first of shock and then a smile.
+Some broke into laughter and passed the fruit around to their families.
+They collected the fruit in baskets and shared with one another.
+As they ate their eyes grew bright and color returned to their cheeks.

+She watched all of this but did not once rise to join them.
+She held her son and kissed the hair on his head.
+How thin and frail he was.
+She remembered the night Sakima died, when she found him sleeping against the tree and wrapped the blanket around him.
+Her son would be honored like his father, for he was the son of his father after all.
+He would be remembered forever in the stories and songs of their people.
+Mika, the boy with the bucket, the son of his father.

+Kulsathee, the old chief of peace, rose to his feet and stood underneath the canopy of the ancient tree and he faced the people gathered.
+He faced them with tears in his eyes and expressed in words the feeling of joy that was on all their faces and in their hearts that morning in winter.

+We will not starve.